Frequently Asked Questions

 It's rare that data isn't available from the data sources Keylime Toolbox pulls from.
 However, if data isn't available for a particular day from Google Search Console or Google Analytics, Keylime Toolbox recovers any missing data the next day.

 Keylime Toolbox imports data directly from Google Search Console and Google Analytics.
 Both sources provide incomplete query coverage (although Keylime Toolbox uses several methods to uncover as much query data as possible and estimate total traffic for each segment).
 Keylime Toolbox always includes information on the number of provided queries for a segment and indicates when totals listed are estimates.

 Does Keylime Toolbox show trended ranking data for each query?

 Keylime Toolbox is built around segments to provide insight on the big picture for your site.

 Should I be concerned about the privacy of my data with Keylime Toolbox?

 Keylime Toolbox is built with privacy in mind.
-No personally identifiable customer information is stored (Google Search Console provides only anonymous aggregated data).
-Your data is hosted on secure Amazon Web Services and Blue Box systems and all data is behind a secure login.
+No personally identifiable customer information is stored except your name when you create an account (Google Search Console provides only anonymous aggregated data).
+Your data is hosted on secure Google and Amazon Web Services systems and all data is behind a secure login.

 Our site is small and we don’t get much search traffic.
 Will Keylime Toolbox be able to provide value to us?